jvdsn/white-box-speck/README.md

 ## Introduction
 This repository contains the code for my master's thesis: "A White-Box Speck Implementation using Self-Equivalence Encodings".
-The code can roughly be divided in six parts:
+The main code can roughly be divided in five parts:
-* `src/code_generator/`: this directory contains all code related to output code generation, including the different code generation strategies.
+* `white_box_speck/code_generator/`: this directory contains all code related to output code generation, including the different code generation strategies.
-* `src/self_equivalences/`: this directory contains all code related to the generation of (random) linear and affine self-equivalences, as well as combining these self-equivalences.
+* `white_box_speck/self_equivalences/`: this directory contains all code related to the generation of (random) linear and affine self-equivalences, as well as combining these self-equivalences.
-* `src/white_box_speck.py`: this file contains the `WhiteBoxSpeck` class, responsible for generating the encoded matrices and vectors when a Speck key is provided.
+* `white_box_speck/__init__.py`: this file contains the `WhiteBoxSpeck` class, responsible for generating the encoded matrices and vectors when a Speck key is provided.
-* `src/external_encodings.py`: this file contains code generate random linear and affine external encodings, and the code required to output these encodings.
+* `white_box_speck/__main__.py`: the main Python file, containing miscellaneous code related to argument handling, logging, and directing the other components.
-* `src/main.py`: the main Python file, containing miscellaneous code related to argument handling, logging, and directing the other components.
+* `white_box_speck/external_encodings.py`: this file contains code generate random linear and affine external encodings, and the code required to output these encodings.

-* `src/attacks`: this directory is special.
-It contains proof-of-concept implementations of attacks to recover self-equivalence encodings and external encodings from a white-box Speck implementation.
+Additionally, this repository also contains proof-of-concept implementations of attacks to recover self-equivalence encodings and external encodings from a white-box Speck implementation.
+These attacks can be found in the `attacks` directory.

 ## Requirements
 This project uses Python 3 and the [SageMath](https://www.sagemath.org/) package.